Dearham: St Mungo's Church

+Transport

-Dearham railway station
+Dearham Railway station

 Dearham railway station (not to be confused with Dearham Bridge railway station) was on the single track Derwent Branch of the Maryport and Carlisle Railway (M&CR) in the then county of Cumberland, now Cumbria, England.

 The station was opened in 1867, situated on the south eastern edge of Dearham towards Crosby.
 The service through the station survived until 1935.

-The Smith crime syndicate

-The Smith crime syndicate, were originally based in nearby Aspatria, they are now primarily based in Dearham.